-During the times that the wind blew without pause both day and night, Inquiolchumpi, daughter of the great king Kuraqa Huayllapuma made her final transformation from being a youth and into a woman who was as beautiful as a goddess.
-She was so beautiful that it seemed as if the wind had molded her body
+During the times that the wind blew without pause both day and night, Inquillchumpi, daughter of the great king Kuraqa Huayllapuma, made her final transformation from youth to a grown woman.
+She was as beautiful as a goddess.
+She was so beautiful that it seemed as if the wind had molded her body.

-Now that she’d become a woman, Kuraqa Huayllapuma began to think seriously about her future: who will be her spouse?
-It was during this time that the god Wiraqocha came to him and said: marry your daughter with the man who can build a bridge across the Willkamayu River in one night.
+Now that she’d become a woman, Kuraqa Huayllapuma began to think seriously about his daughter’s future: Who will be her spouse?
+It was during this time that the god Wiraqocha came to him and said: Marry your daughter with the man who can build a bridge across the Willkamayu River in one night.

-With this, Kuraqa Huayllapuma began spreading word to all of the marriageable men of Pisaq.
+With this, Kuraqa Huayllapuma began spreading word to all of the marriageable men of Pisac.
 He called on the healers to transmit the order.
-After passing word through the village, the healers then sounded their conche shell horns, both day and night, into the far reaches of the four corners of the Inca empire.
+After passing word through the village, the healers then sounded their conch horns, both day and night, into the far reaches of the four corners of the Inca empire.

-The beautiful Inquillchijmpi laughed and enjoyed the test.
+The beautiful Inquillchumpi laughed and enjoyed the test.
 It was written that she would have to wait for the feat to be accomplished with her head turned away from the river and the work.
 If she turned her head around, the man would fall into the river and she would be turned into stone.
-So the flirtatious Inquillchumpi got used to sitting quietly in the middle of of the mountain and would only turn around when they warned that her suiters had finished their attempt to build the bridge.
+So the flirtatious Inquillchumpi got used to sitting quietly in the middle of of the mountain and would only turn around when advised that her suitors had finished their attempt to build the bridge.

 Inquillchumpi was still in love with young men and everyone made fun of her.
 Inquillchumpi’s hair was wrapped around her goddess body, and all men were crazy about her.

 Meanwhile, about three years had passed, and nobody had yet finished the bridge.
-And with the passage of time, it seemed that it Inquillchumpi had gotten more beautiful.
-When walking in the countryside, it seemed that the flowers trembled with envy and even the sun darkened she it passed.
+And with the passage of time, it seemed that Inquillchumpi had become more beautiful.
+When walking in the countryside, the flowers seemingly trembled with envy and even the sun darkened as she passed.

-One day a strange man came to town.
-He was dressed in a long poncho that covered him completely, and alpaca weavings were knotted at his waist.
+One day, a strange man came to town.
+He was dressed in a long poncho that covered him completely, and alpaca textiles were knotted at his waist.
 His eyes looked like fire.

 Nobody knew his name.
 When he saw Inquillchumpi pass through the cornfields, he followed her stealthily.
-La Nusta realized that he was following her and how flirtatious he was.
+The flirtatious virgin realized that she was being followed.

 Six months later, a new stranger arrived in town.
 He was short and had wrinkled features, and made his way directly to Kuraqa Huayllampuma to ask his daughter’s name in marriage.
-The Kuraqa smiled at the request, but to give him the opportunity he indicated what he had to do.
+The Kuraqa smiled at the request, but to give him the opportunity, he indicated what the stranger had to do.

 Night came, and the stranger began the task of building the bridge.
-It seemed like his hands had a mysterious force, began to raise the bridge prodigiously.
+It seemed like his hands had a mysterious force, and he began to raise the prodigious bridge.
 The people who saw him screamed with cheers and surprises.
-By midnight he had almost finished the bridge.
+By midnight he had nearly finished the bridge.

 Inquillchumpi cried to the apus, but they no longer listened.
 The people who watched began dancing when there were only a few stones left to finish the bridge.
-With that, Inquillchumpi, full of despair, broke with her command and turned her head towards her suiter.
+With that, Inquillchumpi, full of despair, broke the command and turned her head towards her suiter.

 Her eyes could not believe what she saw.
 The strange old man was actually the strange lover from six months ago.
-The two lovers looked at each other in the eyes, but there is no way to break with fate, and the forester, on seeing her, fell into the river.
+The two lovers looked each other in the eyes, but there is no way to break with fate.
+The forester, on seeing her, fell into the river.
 His desperate cries sounded across the valley, and Inquillchumpi turned to stone.

-Since this time, there is a mountain overlooking Pisac that locals call Nustayoq, upon which Inkillchumpi sits, forever turned to stone.
+Since this time, there is a mountain overlooking Pisac that locals call Nustayoq, upon which the princess Inquillchumpi sits, forever turned to stone.
 The locals say that this stone cries every six months.

-This story was originally published in “Cusco Inmortal: Cuentos Mitos Leyendas”
+This story was originally written in Spanish and published in “Cusco Inmortal: Cuentos Mitos Leyendas.”
+Translation by Scott Montgomery.